 With donor restrictions - Net assets that are subject to donor-imposed restrictions.
-Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
+Some donorimposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that such resources be maintained in perpetuity.
 Generally, the donors of these assets permit the Organization to use all or part of the income earned on related investments for general or specific purposes.

-At December 31, 2018, net assets with donor restrictions consisted of donations received for the purpose of the family resource center totaling \$268,324 and an endowment fund totaling \$1,000,000 for the Organization's Accelerated Learning and Living program (see Note 5).
+At December 31, 2019, net assets with donor restrictions consisted of donations received for the Family Resource Center and Accelerated Learning and Living programs totaling \$224,301 and an endowment fund totaling \$1,000,000 for the Organization's Accelerated Learning and Living program (see Note 6).